Skip to Content

 Raven flocks suffered a similar fate as crow flocks.
 Nobody knows for sure where the term “unkindness of ravens” came from.
 However, it is certainly based on a similar sinister perception.
 In folklore, ravens are associated with bad luck, illness, and death.
 In mythology, they are often shown as trickster creatures.

 From a scientific point of view, the term ‘unkindness’ is very inadequate because, socially, ravens are all but unkind.
 They are gentle and loving parents and partners who are kind to each other.
-Also, removing disease-spreading carcasses from the environment is an un-deliberately gesture to other creatures that could get sick – including humans.
+Also, removing disease-spreading carcasses from the environment is an un-deliberately kind gesture to other creatures that could get sick – including humans.

 Why is a group of owls called a parliament?